- Risk Factors

 Disturbances of immune function through diseases such as AIDS or the use of medications such as corticosteroids, either in the form of eyedrops or systemically, or chemotherapy also increase the risk of developing keratitis.

 Keratitis can be classified by its location, severity, and cause.

 Keratitis may be mild, moderate, or severe and may be associated with inflammation of other parts of the eye.
-Keratoconjunctivitis is inflammation of the cornea and the conjunctiva.
-Kerato-uveitis is inflammation of the cornea and the uveal tract, which consists of the iris, ciliary body, and choroid.
+Keratoconjunctivitis is inflammation of both cornea and the conjunctiva.
+Kerato-uveitis is inflammation of both the cornea and the uveal tract, which consists of the iris, ciliary body, and choroid.

 The various causes of keratitis may result in different clinical presentations, so defining the location, severity, and frequency of the condition can often assist in pinpointing the exact cause.
 Other helpful facts in establishing the cause of keratitis can include demographic information such as the age, sex, and geographic location of the patient.
-A medical history is often useful as well in finding the cause of keratitis.
+A medical history, social history, and a review of all symptoms are often useful as well in finding the cause of keratitis.